A Successful Automation CoE Begins with the Assembly of Your Team

 Your human team is still the key to a successful transformation while transitioning to a robotic workforce.

 When investing in an Automation Center of Excellence (CoE), it is essential to understand the Robotic Operating Team’s roles and ongoing involvement related to the business unit and the intelligent automation program’s initiatives.

-Automation CoE Roles and Positions
+RPA CoE Roles and Positions

 There are some roles specific to Robotic Process Automation (RPA) that make up the talent required to ideate, assess, develop, test, and deploy a bot into production.

 Below we identify roles that are crucial to enterprise-wide adoption and success of the intelligent automation initiatives.

 While hyperautomation is an agile technology, make no mistake: this is still a technology implementation effort and has the potential to fatigue and stall along the way like any other enterprise-wide tech project.
 To keep the project moving forward, on time, and within budget, it is crucial to consider the following “cheerleader” roles within the program, typically comprised of executive sponsorship: